-If you require a comprehensive service including insurance cover and packing then please contact:
+If you require a comprehensive service including insurance cover, export documentation and full packing / crating services then please contact the following:

 It is the Buyer’s sole responsibility to identify, obtain and pay for any necessary export, import, endangered species, or other permit for purchased lots.
 In certain circumstances Brompton’s are able to apply for permits and licences below on behalf of the Buyer – please speak with a Brompton’s representative for further information.

-Customs paperwork necessary when exporting items by hand outside of the EU and obligatory in addtion to (b) below – £55 charge.
+Customs paperwork necessary when exporting items by hand outside of the UK and obligatory in addition to the Export Licence charge below – £55

-(b) Out of the EU: When exporting to a country outside of the EU, musical instruments and bows over 50 years old with a value over £41,018 will require an export licence.
+When exporting to a country outside of the UK, musical instruments and bows over 50 years old with a value over £65,000 will require an export licence.

-Please note that lots sold with * or ** symbol in the catalogue no longer require export licenses to leave the UK or EU.
+Please note that lots sold with * or ** symbol in the catalogue no longer require export licenses to leave the UK.

-When exporting to a country outside of the EU, musical instruments and bows made of or incorporating plant or animal material may require a licence – £82.50 charge
+When exporting to a country outside of the UK, musical instruments and bows made of or incorporating plant or animal material may require a licence – £82.50 charge

 Brompton’s can issue these at no charge.